jupyterlab/jupyterlab-google-drive/README.md

 - Click on Google Drive tab (on left side) in JupyterLab interface and login to your Google Drive account.

-- In a new browser window, log into your Google Drive `https://drive.google.com`

 - Have someone share a notebook or markdown file with you.

-- Look in the **Shared with Me** folder on Google Drive.
+- You should now see the file in the **Shared with Me** folder in the file browser.
-  Take the shared file and put it into your **My Drive**.

-- Back in the JupyterLab user interface window, you should see the shared file (which you just saved in your **My Drive**) in your list of files under JupyterLab's **Google Drive** tab.
+  Open it, and begin editing!